ginstrom/paladin-novel/manuscript/chapter-13.md

 "Could be."
 Gond's fingers drummed against his sword pommel.
 "But fires don't usually travel in straight lines toward specific valleys."

 The settlement had grown considerably in the weeks since Silviana's arrival.
 What had once been a handful of refugees huddled around a single fire now sprawled across the valley floor—dozens of shelters, cooking areas, workshops, and storage pits.
-The population had swelled to nearly two hundred souls, all drawn by whispered tales of the "healer in the hills."
+The population had swelled to nearly two hundred souls, all drawn by whispered tales of the "Healer in the Hills."

 And that, Gond reflected grimly, was precisely the problem.

 "How many today?" he asked.

 Pell consulted the tally marks carved into a piece of bark—his method for tracking new arrivals.
-"Seventeen yesterday.
-Twenty-three the day before.
+"Seven yesterday.
+Thirteen the day before.
 Word's spreading faster than we can contain it."

 The numbers told the story Gond had been dreading.
 Each healing, each miracle, sent ripples outward through the network of desperate people seeking hope.
 Refugees told other refugees.
 Escaped slaves whispered to those still in bondage.
 Sympathetic villagers passed along rumors to anyone who would listen.

-The "healer in the hills" was becoming a legend, and legends, Gond had learned, were dangerous things.
+The "Healer in the Hills" was becoming a legend, and legends, Gond had learned, were dangerous things.

 "Gond!"
 Sim's voice carried across the settlement, urgent but controlled.
 The priest emerged from between two shelters, supporting an elderly man whose clothes marked him as a city dweller—fine fabric, now torn and stained from hard travel.